trevorld/r-toml/README.md

 `{toml}` provides the following functions to support encoding R objects to [TOML](https://toml.io/).

 * `encode_toml()` is an S3 generic that encodes R objects as TOML.
-Feel free to write a TOML encoder for any object you like: this package provides encoders for following:
+Feel free to write a TOML encoder for any object you like---this package provides encoders for following:

   + named and unnamed lists
   + character, integer, logical, numeric (double) vectors